dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

-#### Looking at the loan originally amount borrowed by borrowers, borrowers who borrowed the most  are those consistently rapaying (`curent`) and those making their last payment(` finalpaymentprogress` at `$10360` and `$8346` respectively.
+#### Looking at the loan original amount borrowed by borrowers, borrowers who borrowed the most  are those consistently repaying (`current) and those making their last payment(` finalpaymentprogress` at `$10360` and `$8346` respectively.

 Borrowers who have fully paid off their loans (`completed`) borrowed an average of `$6189.`

-Borrowers who had their loans cancelled borrowed an average of `$1700` which the lowest of all amount borrowed.
-It can be suggested that their loans were cancelled and forgiven because the amount borrowed was small and it might cost more to retreive those loans from borrowers.
+Borrowers who had their loans canceled borrowed an average of `$1700` which is the lowest of all amount borrowed.
+It can be suggested that their loans were canceled and forgiven because the amount borrowed was small and it might cost more to receive those loans from borrowers.

->What is the annual interest rates of these borrower groups?
+>What are the annual interest rates of these borrower groups?
 Does their credit score play a role in these rates?
-Does the rates affect their rapayment?
+Do the rates affect their repayment?

 ```python